 8.0 Intellectual property

-8.1 Ownership of all Intellectual Property Rights in respect of any Deliverable or the provision of the Services by BMT to the Client is vested in, and will vest in, BMT.
+8.1 Ownership of all Intellectual Property Rights in respect of BMT Material is vested in, or vests on creation in, BMT.

-8.3 The Client must not provide any Deliverable prepared by BMT to any third party for use in any prospectus, sales or promotional material or for any other purpose without the prior written consent of BMT.
+8.3 The Client must not provide any BMT Material to any third party for use in any prospectus, sales or promotional material or for any other purpose without the prior written consent of BMT.

-9.1 The Client may terminate this Agreement by written notice to BMT if BMT is in substantial breach of this Agreement and BMT has not commenced action to remedy the breach within 7 days after receipt from the Client of a written notice specifying the breach and requiring it to be remedied.
+9.1 The Client may terminate this Agreement by 30 days written notice to BMT, if BMT is in material breach of this Agreement that is capable of remedy and BMT has not commenced action to remedy the breach within 30 days after receipt of a written notice from the Client specifying the breach and requiring it to be remedied.

-9.2 Without prejudice to any other rights or remedies it may have against the Client, BMT may terminate this Agreement immediately by written notice to the Client if:
+9.2 Without prejudice to any other rights or remedies BMT may have against the Client, BMT may terminate this Agreement immediately by written notice to the Client if:

 - if an Insolvency Event occurs in respect of the Client.

-9.3 If this Agreement is terminated for any reason except under Clause 9.1, the Client must pay BMT in accordance with Clause 4.4 or 4.5 (as applicable) and reimburse BMT for any reasonable costs BMT incurs in contemplation of completing all the Services under this Agreement.
+9.3 If this Agreement is terminated for any reason except under Clause 9.1, the Client must pay BMT in accordance with Clause 4.4 and reimburse BMT for any reasonable costs BMT incurs in contemplation of completing the Services under this Agreement.

-the Client must pay BMT in accordance with Clause 4.4 or 4.5 (as applicable); and
+must pay BMT in accordance with Clause 4.4; and

-the Client releases BMT from all claims in connection with or arising out of the partial or total nonperformance of the Services under this Agreement.
+releases BMT from all claims in connection with or arising out of the partial or total non- performance of the Services under this Agreement.